frc/heroku-mysqldump/README.md

 # heroku-mysqldump

-Simple Heroku plugin to synchronize a Heroku remote MySQL database to a local MySQL database, and vice versa.
-Optional search and replace capabilities are included.
+Simple plugin to synchronize a Heroku remote MySQL database to a local MySQL database, and vice versa.
+Optional search and replace capabilities are included and provided by [Search-Replace-DB](https://github.com/interconnectit/Search-Replace-DB).
 Both ClearDB and JawsDB Heroku add-ons are supported.

 ## Installation
 ```